 Careful neighbours

-At the end of the year, we achieved 4.1 out of five, which was the highest score of any segment, but just below our target.
+At the end of the year, we achieved 4.0 out of five, which was the highest score of any segment, however remains below target.

 Just me and mine